Getting started

 Attend Welcome Fest

-- Find your community: Connect with your peers and make friends from day one!
+- Find your community: Meet other students and make connections

-- Build your network: Engage with our community partners and discover valuable local opportunities and connections.
+- Build your network: Connect with community partners and local organisations

-- Compete for prizes: Take part in various activities for your chance to win some exciting prizes!
+- Compete for prizes: Join activities throughout the day for a chance to win

 Bookmark your course orientation date